Brocier/daily-proverb/JS/proverbChapters.md

-{The proverbs of Solomon son of David, king of Israel:
+The proverbs of Solomon son of David, king of Israel:

 for gaining wisdom and instruction;
     for understanding words of insight;